 You can purchase Rioja wines and various wine souvenirs at the wineries.
 Wineries will be happy to ship wine back to most countries.

 When planning your lunch, you may find dining at a winery an interesting option.
 Many wineries offer tasting menu with wine pairings or have an onsite restaurant.
+Remember to book lunch options in wineries a few days in advance.

 Wine bars at wineries are good opportunities to taste (and drink!) best vintages.
 You can generally drop in to taste wines at wine bars and shops in the bodegas.
 However, some wine bars require appointments.
+In my catalog of Rioja wineries, I marked bodegas with open wine bars.

 Some Rioja wineries welcome kids while others only accept adults.
 For example, CVNE wineries offer workshops for children while parents are touring and tasting.

-We stayed in Logroño and it was a great choice.
+I stayed in Logroño and it was a great choice.
 You can be a part of vibrant local nightlife and avoid driving after the Calle de la Laurel tapas and pintxos bars crawl.

 Map of Top Rioja Wineries